 Georgia Attorney General Chris Carr

 Carr might as well be a member of Isakson’s family.
 He was Isakson’s top aide before he became Georgia’s economic development commissioner, and he’s married to the senator’s current chief of staff.
 He’s fresh off a close election victory to win a full term in 2018.
+He’s said to be not actively campaigning for the role.

 U.S. Rep. Doug Collins